The great wilderness of Alaska beckons on this exciting tour, which features mighty fjords, stunning National Parks and authentic Alaskan experiences.

 Day 9 – Tour Conclusion

-Hotels include: Bear Lodge at Wedgewood Resort (Fairbanks), Denali Bluffs Hotel (Denali National Park), Talkeetna Lodge (Talkeetna), Seward Windsong Lodge (Seward), Hilton Anchorage (Anchorage).
+Hotels include: Bear Lodge at Wedgewood Resort (Fairbanks), Denali Bluffs Hotel (Denali National Park), Talkeetna Lodge (Talkeetna), Seward Windsong Lodge (Seward), The Lakefront Anchorage Millennium Hotel (Anchorage).

 Denali Star Train